 Conceptually, it is worth distinguishing between different notions of neighborhood income segregation that might be of interest.
 Both the neighborhood distribution of income and the neighborhood distribution of socioeconomic backgrounds are plausibly important to outcomes.
 The isolation of the poor, a measure of segregation used in some studies, focuses on the income distribution of the neighborhood of a typical poor family.
-In contrast, the Centile Gap Index is a measure of the distribution of income rank groups across neighborhoods, not of the distribution of income across neighborhoods.
-Thus, if neighborhoods are segregated and fixed, a rise in income inequality could make the poor worse off because average neighborhood income might fall.
+In contrast, the Centile Gap Index is a measure of the distribution of income rank groups across neighborhoods, not of the distribution of income rank groups across neighborhoods, not of the distribution of income inequality could make the poor worse off because average neighborhood income might fall.
 This effect is not captured by the CGI.
 Rather, a rank-preserving spread of the income distribution induces a systematic change in the Centile Gap Index only if it induces a change in the residential location choices of different income groups.
 For the current study, which focuses on how residential choice responds to inequality, this is an advantage of the Centile Gap Index.